hufangaj/startup/README.md

 - **DB/Login** - Store users and capsule data in the database.
 Register and login users securely.
 Useres can only create/view capsules once authenicated.
 - **WebSocket** - when a capsule is unlocked, the event is broadcast to users in real-time

+## HTML Deliverable

+For this deliverable I built the basic structure of what I would like my application to look like using HTML.